 (Recipe from my mom, Helen Mattis, Titusville, FL)

-1-2 tbsp. butter
+- 1-2 tbsp. butter

-1 tsp. cinnamon
+- 1 tsp. cinnamon

-1/3 to ½ cup sugar
+- ⅓ to ½ cup sugar

-You may also like these recipes:
+You may also enjoy these delicious recipes!